Warner Bros. Jungle Habitat: Plans

-Closure and current status
+Closure and afterlife

 The park opened as usual during the summer of 1976, with rumors of a big expansion planned for the following summer.
 The park's last weekend in operation was Halloween weekend.
 On November 2, township residents narrowly voted against the expansion.
 Following the vote, Warner Bros. decided to shut the park down and sell the land.
 After the park closed, newspapers reported that several animal carcasses, including an elephant, had been left there to decay.
 Competition from Great Adventure, combined with poor management and the park's inability to easily expand, may have contributed to the demise of Jungle Habitat.

 For years after it closed, the site's deteriorated buildings remained, and rumors of animals still roaming the property attracted curiosity seekers.
 Accounts of such explorations were published in Weird NJ magazine, and on its website.
 None of the animal-based rumors are true; the animals were sold to buyers across the country.

 The 800 acre Jungle Habitat property, containing 26 mi of paved roads, was purchased by the state in 1988 for $1.45 million.
 The property, adjacent to Norvin Green State Forest and Greenwood Lake Airport, is part of Long Pond Ironworks State Park and is administered by Ringwood State Park.
 In 2007, under the direction of Ringwood State Park, the Ramapo Valley Cycling Club (a chapter of the Jersey Off Road Bicycle Association JORBA) performed a cleanup of the park, with 70 volunteers contributing.
 Brush was cleared and trash was removed.
 More recently, under the management of Ringwood State Park, JORBA built single-track trails designed for bicycle, equestrian, and foot traffic.
 There were 11 to 12 miles of single-track trails by 2008.

 There was negotiation between West Milford and New Jersey to lease the 10 acre macadam parking lot for recreational use.
 In later years, the property was used to host West Milford's Fourth of July celebrations (known as "Thunder in the Highlands") under a special-use permit.
 A local bicycle shop sponsors "Rumble in the Jungle", an annual mountain bike race.
 The area has become popular with dog walkers, mountain bikers, trail runners, equestrians, and American black bears.